strace - trace system calls and signals

 - --tips[=[[id:]id],[[format:]format]]

-- Show strace tips, tricks, and tweaks before exit. id can be a
+- Shows strace tips, tricks, and tweaks before exit.
+The id can be a

 - none